Gina Haspel: Early CIA career

 Haspel joined the CIA in January 1985 as a reports officer.
 She held several undercover overseas positions.
-Her first field assignment was from 1987–1989 in Ethiopia, Central Eurasia, Turkey, followed by several assignments in Europe and Central Eurasia from 1990 to 2001.
+Her first field assignment was from 1987 to 1989 in Ethiopia, Central Eurasia, Turkey, followed by several assignments in Europe and Central Eurasia from 1990 to 2001.
 From 1996 to 1998, Haspel served as station chief in Baku, Azerbaijan.

 From 2001 to 2003, her position was listed as Deputy Group Chief, Counterterrorism Center.

 Between October and December 2002, Haspel was assigned to oversee a secret CIA prison in Thailand Detention Site GREEN, code-named Cat's Eye, which housed persons suspected of involvement in Al-Qaeda.
 The prison was part of the US government's "extraordinary rendition" program after the September 11 attacks, and used torture techniques such as waterboarding.
 According to a former senior CIA official, Haspel arrived as station chief after the interrogation of Abu Zubaydah but was chief during the waterboarding of Abd al-Rahim al-Nashiri.

 On January 8, 2019, Carol Rosenberg, of the Miami Herald, reported that partially redacted transcripts from a pre-trial hearing of Guantanamo Military Commission of Khalid Sheikh Mohammed, seemed to indicate that Haspel had been the "Chief of Base" of a clandestine CIA detention site on the Guantanamo Bay Naval Station, in the 2003–2004 period.

 Torture and destruction of evidence controversy

-Haspel has attracted controversy for her role as chief of a CIA black site in Thailand in 2002 in which prisoners were tortured with so-called "enhanced interrogation techniques", including waterboarding.
+She has attracted controversy for her involvement in the use of torture in 2002, as Deputy Group Chief of the Counterterrorism Mission Center.
+During that year, she was chief of a CIA black site in Thailand where prisoners were tortured with so-called "enhanced interrogation techniques", including waterboarding.
 At that time, the Bush Administration considered the techniques legal based on a set of secret, now-rescinded legal opinions which expansively defined executive authority and narrowly defined torture.
 Haspel's involvement was confirmed in August 2018 when a Freedom of Information lawsuit by the George Washington University-based National Security Archive brought to light CIA cables either authorized or written by Haspel while base chief at the Thailand black site.
 The cables describe acts of deliberate physical torture of detainees, including waterboarding and confinement, which Haspel personally observed.